pridhvi/rsa-aes-cbc-hybrid/README.md

 ## Encryption Process

-The input plaintext file is read.

-### AES256-CBC

-A random 256 bit Session Key and 128 bit Initialisation Vector (iv) are created.
+1. Random 256-bit session key and 128-bit Initialisation Vector are generated.

-These are used to AES256-CBC encrypt the plaintext.
+2. The session key and iv are used to encrypt the plaintext.

-If the size of the plaintext is not a multiple of 128 bits (16 bytes) padding is added as required by AES.

-### RSA

-The Receiver Public Key is used to RSA encrypt the above Session Key.
+3. The encrypted plaintext is digitally signed using the sender’s private key.
+4. The session key is encrypted using receivers public key.

-The output ciphertext is a combination of (Encrypted Message + Encrypted Session Key + iv)
+5. The final output is a package is made of (encrypted message + encrypted session_key + iv + signature)

+## Decryption

+1. The encrypted is package is split into the separate values.
+2. The digital signature is verified using sender’s public key and if the verification fails the program is aborted before the decryption is done.
+3. The encrypted session key is decrypted using receiver’s private key.
+4. The encrypted message is decrypted using the session key.